betaglot/plantabeta/docs/reference/Move/MoveTeori/MoveElements/ToolMove/SpadeMove/SpadeBlock.md

 <!-- =================================================== -->
 ::: details 🛠 <dev>&&&</dev>

-- Can be used while Walking or while InsertTree, like a SpadePry or with a SpadeProp (SpadeProp doesn't require ArmProp)
+- Can be used while Walking or while TreeInsert, like a SpadePry or with a SpadeProp (SpadeProp doesn't require ArmProp)
 - CollarGrip or HandleGrip or both, 2HandMove
 :::